awsdocs/amazon-emr-management-guide/doc_source/emr-plan-bootstrap.md

 Bootstrap actions execute as the Hadoop user by default\.
 You can execute a bootstrap action with root privileges by using `sudo`\.

 All Amazon EMR management interfaces support bootstrap actions\.
-You can specify up to 16 bootstrap actions per cluster by providing multiple `bootstrap-action` parameters from the console, AWS CLI, or API\.
+You can specify up to 16 bootstrap actions per cluster by providing multiple `bootstrap-actions` parameters from the console, AWS CLI, or API\.

 From the Amazon EMR console, you can optionally specify a bootstrap action while creating a cluster\.